dusktreader/flask-praetorian/docs/notes.rst

 Rate Limiting
 -------------

-There is not any sort of rate-limiting protection offered by flask-praetorian.
+There is not any sort of rate-limiting protection offered by sanic-praetorian.
 Thus, if your app does not implment such a thing, it could be vulnerable to brute force attacks.
 It's advisable that you implement some sort of system for limiting incorrect username/password attempts.